-Light of Hope is a 501(c)(3) non-profit ministry assisting individuals and families facing the struggle of substance abuse & providing prevention education to school children & communities through our L.E.A.D.
-Drug Education Program.
+Light of Hope is a 501(c)(3) non-profit ministry assisting individuals and families facing the struggle of substance misuse & providing prevention education to our communities.

 Individuals & families are provided opportunities of support through LOH support groups, classes, workplace readiness, helpful resources, and encouragement for the future.

-Our services are free to the community.
-We provide guidance for resource assistance, encouragement support groups, monthly speaker panels, quarterly seminars, community education, and a DEA approved school drug awareness education program.
-We provide a confidential, non-judgmental, loving environment, which will bring encouragement and hope to families and individuals learning how to cope with the rollercoaster of addiction & life difficulties.
+LOH provides a confidential, non-judgmental, loving environment, which will bring encouragement and hope to families and individuals learning how to cope with the rollercoaster of substance misuse & addiction.
 We are a support system grounded on faith in God, bridging the gap: Helping people see the HOPE.

 All of us are going through a life journey.
 We all need help.
 Especially when it comes to addiction and all the difficulties that come along with it.

 There is no ‘normal cycle’ when facing addiction and serious difficulties of life.
 The truth of “life stuff” is very painful.
 As a Christian, we have the promises of God.
 I am so thankful for the comfort I find in those promises.
 Without God; I would be lost.
 But I remember when I was confused and feeling alone and lost.
 I had a hard time understanding that God was still there.
 This is where we need each other.

 Too often the world pushes us to move on, get over our "stuff," and pretend we are OK.
 This is not good, healthy, or anything God intended.
 We need each other.
 We need to be honest about our own struggles, so we can find the help and encouragement from others.
 We are not alone.
 Everyone is going through something.